sbalmt/xcheme/documents/references.md

 #### Skip directives

-The _skip_ directive can only have references to an _alias token_ directive, as the _skip_ directive shouldn't output any result, there's no way to reference _token_ or _node_ directives here.
+The _skip_ directive can only have references from _alias token_ directives, as the _skip_ directive shouldn't output any result, there's no way to reference _token_ or _node_ directives here.

 | Directive | Reference   |           | Example             |
 | --------- | ----------- | --------- | ------------------- |